Lesson 66: Telemann Sonata in F major, TWV 41:F2 — Two Allegros and Whole-Work Assembly

 Differentiating the two Allegros

-• Texture: III is mostly eighths; IV is mostly sixteenths.
-The difference in motion is the difference in character.
+• Texture: III mostly eighths; IV mostly sixteenths.

-• Affect: III is a dance; IV is a flourish.
-The dance can breathe; the flourish must not.
+• Affect: III is a dance and can breathe; IV is a flourish and must not.

 The whole sonata, end to end